When does camp start and finish?

 Your youth leader will then sort you out with camp information, transport information and the lowdown on all you need to know.
-They’ll also be your first port of call at Camp for fun, help, questions and just general chilling out.
-Each Youth group camps together in their own tent town, which means you’ve got a place to call home within Easter Camp.
+They’ll also be your main contact at camp.
+Each youth group camps together in their own tent town, which means you’ve got a place to call home within Easter Camp.

 No, you must register and go with a youth group.
 If you are not part of a youth group, email us so we can link you up with one near you.
 We do not accept individual registrations.

 Easy, the key leader or youth pastor needs to contact the admin team to let us know that you would like to register your church youth group.
-We'll ask them for some information and then your group will appear in the online registration form.
+You’ll need to fill in a group registration form here and then your group will appear in the online registration form.

 Can I visit for just a day?

 No!
 For the safety of our campers, we do not allow day visits.
 Please don't ask your friends to pop over to see you because they won’t be allowed in.
 However, if you are unable to come for the whole time due to a valid reason (e.g. work commitments, attending a wedding, etc), you can miss up to one day of camp.
 To do this, you must apply in writing and it must be signed by a parent.
 Give this to your youth leader and have them notify us of your details.
 Without this, you will not be allowed in or out of the campsite.
 We do not offer discounts for partial attendance of camp.

 Can I leave Camp?

 No. All campers must stay on site at all times unless they have requested a leave pass prior to camp.
 This needs to be arranged with your youth leader before getting to camp.